billyfw/ha-frame-art-manager/local_ssl_certs/HA_URL_and_SSL_Setup_README.md

 - **UniFi Local DNS Override** – Maps the same hostname to the HA IP for LAN users.
 - **NGINX Proxy Manager Add-on** – Provides internal reverse-proxy, HTTPS termination, and redirect to the HA subpath.
 - **mkcert** – Generates a locally-trusted certificate for the LAN domain.

+### Why remote HTTPS stays “Not Secure”
+- GoDaddy forwarding only offers a 302 redirect; it does **not** terminate TLS for `art-manager.ancwbfw.com`, so browsers never see a valid cert for that hostname when you are off-LAN.
+- Nabu Casa serves content under its own wildcard certificate (`*.ui.nabu.casa`), which is why the browser swaps to that hostname after the redirect.
+- To keep `https://art-manager.ancwbfw.com` green on the open internet, you would need either:
+      - A proxy that can present a trusted certificate while forwarding traffic (e.g., Cloudflare in front of Home Assistant), **or**
+      - Directly exposing your Home Assistant/Nginx proxy to the internet with appropriate port forwarding and a public CA-issued certificate.

+Those trade-offs are outside the scope of this local-only setup; the current approach intentionally keeps Home Assistant unexposed while still providing a trusted experience on the LAN.

 ## SSL and Certificates